 - Homeschooling Under The Public School System

 This option gives the parent the least amount of freedom, as it pretty much means doing public school at home.
 Usually, there are set hours to be spent with school work, exact documentation of what’s been taught and weekly check-ins with a district school.

 This option gives a little more freedom in curriculum choice and schedule setting, but strict records still have to be kept and yearly state exams are taken to ensure children are keeping up with the public school.

 - Homeschooling Under An Independent Accountability Group

 The third option means a great amount of freedom for families.
 Each state has accountability groups and homeschooling organizations who legally “cover” families.
-When you pay for membership you promise to have at least a high school diploma, keep records of attendance and subjects taught, maintain a portfolio of your child’s work and commit to being conscientious in your education efforts.
+When you pay for a membership you promise to have at least a high school diploma, keep records of attendance and subjects taught, maintain a portfolio of your child’s work and commit to being conscientious in your education efforts.

 These are the basic facts about legal requirements, based upon the state I am in (South Carolina).
 Check to see what the exact laws are in your state on the HSLDA’s website.

 What Qualifications Do You Need To Homeschool Your Child?

 You need to have a high school diploma or GED on file and a clean criminal record.